Spike API authenticates end users using HMAC signatures generated with a shared secret key . You can get this key from the administrative console .

 Step 2: Exchange Signature for Access Token

-Send the generated signature to the following endpoint to authorize the user and obtain an access token:
+Send the generated signature to the following endpoint to authorize the user and get an access token:

 https://app-api.spikeapi.com/v3/auth/hmac